hasaanahmedrana/python_pf/README.md

 # PYTHON PROGRAMMING FUNDAMENTALS
 ---
-This repo includes all the practice problems and mini projects which i did during learning basic of python a
+This repository includes all the practice problems and mini projects which I did during learning basics of Python Programming Language.